da380/YSpec/README.md

 # YSpec

-This is a code for computing synthetic seismograms within spherically symmetric earth models.
-It is based on the direct radial integration method discussed within Al-Attar & Woodhouse (2008).
+The program yspec calculates synthetic seismograms in spherically symmetric earth models using the direct radial integration method introduced by Friedrich & Dalkolmo (1995), and extended in Al-Attar & Woodhouse (2008) to incorporate the effects of self-gravitation.

-Self gravitation is optionally included within the calculations.
+## Installation

-Example model files and an input file are included.
+Building with `CMake` is recommended.